prajwal2308/AHS-Applicant_Helper_System/README.md

 # ATS3

-This is a checkpoint of project till the extraction of skills page and it is more accurate compared to many code What we did
+This is a checkpoint of project till the extraction of skills page and it is more accurate compared to many code.
-	-what does it do

 1.Login Page/Register Page
 	-Helps user to register and login